 Local Authority ASCOF Performance Indicators 2011-12 (XLS, 97KB)

 NHS England, DH, ADASS, LGA and ECIST colleagues have been working collaboratively to refresh the Monthly Delayed Transfer of Care Situation Reports: Definitions and Guidance.
 The work on refreshing the DToC guidance was identified and commissioned earlier in the year in response to a number of ongoing operational issues and concerns from local health and social care systems.

 The refreshed guidance on definitions, counting and reporting is seeking to remove ambiguity and improve operational clarity, with the aim of improving partnership working and reducing disputes.
 The guidance now places more emphasis on local collaborative solutions to any barriers first as part of a wider picture of joint and integrated working (which is embedded in the Care Act).
 The multi-agency group that has been refreshing the guidance has also pulled together a series of good practice examples from systems from around the country.
 All of the products were consulted and tested with a sample of local systems.

-The Mental Health Services Data Set (MH SDS) v2.0 is being implemented by NHS Digital and includes Delayed Transfers of Care reporting.
-Starting with April 2017’s data (due to be published June 8th, 2017), there will be a period of dual running between the MH SDS and NHS England’s Delayed Transfers of Care (MSitDT) collection, until quality criteria in MH SDS are met.
+The Mental Health Services Data Set (MH SDS) v2.0 has recently been implemented by NHS Digital and includes Delayed Transfers of Care reporting.
+Starting with April 2017’s data (published June 9th, 2017), there will be a period of dual running between the MH SDS and NHS England’s Delayed Transfers of Care (MSitDT) collection, until quality criteria in MH SDS are met.
 Until then, the MSitDT collection will remain the source for official statistics for mental health delayed transfers of care.
 Further details and a mapping from MH SDS codes to MSitDT codes is provided in the following attachment.
 Further information on the MH SDS collection is available here.

 For further information about the published statistics, please contact us at: